GriffithUniLibrary/advanced-data-wrangle-2/content/4-lesson.md

 As the researcher, you discovered when comparing `QldShark_2017_Clean_v2` to the official list `NESP_SharkSpeciesList` that many of the shark common names are variations or incorrect.
 We need to correct the following:

-All the "whaler" names in `QldShark_2017_Clean_v2` need to be changed to "shark" as the only whalers identified in `NESP_SharkSpeciesList.csv` were not in the Queensland dataset and all whalers in the Queensland dataset were given the common name "shark" not "whaler".
+All the "Whaler" names in `QldShark_2017_Clean_v2` need to be changed to "Shark" as the only Whalers identified in `NESP_SharkSpeciesList.csv` were not in the Queensland dataset and all Whalers in the Queensland dataset were given the common name "Shark" not "Whaler".

 This needs to be done to match the values in the key variable accurately.
 - Go to 'Common name' in `QldShark_2017_Clean_v2`